CurveDocs/curve-docs/docs/LLAMMA/monetarypolicy.md

 Monetary policy contracts are integrated into the crvUSD system and are responsible for the interest rate of crvUSD markets.
 When creating a new market via the factory contract, a monetary policy contract needs to be provided.

-Interest rates are updated whenever a new loan is created or repayed.

-When and how are rates updated?

 ## **Interest Rates**

 Markets have a **dynamic rate**, depending on **crvUSD price**, **sigma** , **target debt fraction** and the **debt of PegKeepers**.